We’re open everyday 24/7

-The New York Times reports that as many as half of all those battling alcoholism may be classified as high-functioning alcoholics, or HFAs.
-A high-functioning alcoholic is still battling the disease of alcoholism and, therefore, still at risk for many physical health, social, behavioral, occupational, and emotional issues related to problematic drinking and alcoholism in general.
+The New York Times reports that as many as half of all those battling alcoholism may be classified as high-functioning alcoholics or HFAs.
+A high-functioning alcoholic is still battling the disease of alcoholism and, therefore, still at risk for much physical health, social, behavioral, occupational, and emotional issues related to problematic drinking and alcoholism in general.

 A high-functioning alcoholic can typically hide issues related to alcohol from most people, however, and all of these signs may not be present or pertain to the person.
 Physical alcohol dependence may not be present in a high-functioning alcoholic, for example.
 They may be able to go days or even weeks without drinking and without suffering from serious alcohol withdrawal symptoms.